 - Pirelli HangarBicocca

 This morning we embark on a coach tour of Milan’s Porto Nuovo and City Life districts.
 With a local architect as our guide, we view some of the city’s most iconic buildings.
-In the Porta Nuova district, these include the Ca’ Brutta, the IBM Pavilion (formerly Unicredit), designed by Michele de Lucchi, and the Bosco Verticale, or ‘Vertical Forest’.
+In the Porta Nuova district, these include the Ca’ Brutta, the interior of which we shall visit; the IBM Pavilion (formerly Unicredit), designed by Michele de Lucchi; and the Bosco Verticale, or ‘Vertical Forest’.
 In the City Life district we view the Hadid Residential Complex and the Generali Tower by Zaha Hadid; Daniel Libeskind’s Residential Complex and Pwc Tower; Mario Bellini’s MICO Milan Convention Centre; and Arata Isozaki’s Allianz Tower.

 We then take a specially-arranged tour of Studio Matteo Nunziati.
 Matteo Nunziati is one of the most influential architects and designers of his generation.
 His architectural projects include luxury hotels, wellness centres and residential projects and he has worked on projects as far afield as the Middle East, India, China and the USA.
 Matteo Nunziati has also collaborated with prestigious design brands including Molteni & C., Poliform, Flou, Lema, Fiam, Fontana Arte, La Murrina, Listone Giordano, and Florim.
 He was selected among the best 100 International Architects/Interior and product designers in the publication “Icon Architects 2018”.